theborakompanioni/bitcoin-spring-boot-starter/incubator/spring-lnurl/spring-lnurl-auth-example-application/readme.md

 </p>

 ### Run
-In order for lnurl-auth to work you must provide a https url for the wallet authentication to work properly. once [lnurl-rfc#74](https://github.com/fiatjaf/lnurl-rfc/pull/74) is resolved (and it is possible over http-onion urls) this step is not needed anymore.
+In order for lnurl-auth to work you must either serve your app over `https` (no self-signed cert allowed) or over tor.
+Currently, there is only [Simple Bitcoin Wallet](https://github.com/btcontract/wallet/) that natively supports `onion` addresses.
+Other wallets will probably support it in the near future.

-This can be done with [ngrok](https://ngrok.com/):
+Serving your app with `https` during development can be done with [ngrok](https://ngrok.com/):
 ```shell
 ./ngrok http 8080
 # Forwarding  https://abcdef012345.ngrok.io -> http://localhost:8080